Device-independent prepare-and-prepare bipartite null witness dimension test with a single joint measurement: Introduction

-The situation becomes more complicated if the measured state itself comes from two parties, especially when they are independent of each other.
-A way of dimension testing is to check the Schmidt number of a bipartite state \cite{sch1,sch2}, i.e. the locally irreducible dimension of the state.
-It allows replacing the inefficient PM scenario by the measure-and-measure (MM) protocol, when only measurements are chosen on each party, or even one makes just a single measurement with many outcomes.
+The situation becomes more complicated if the measured state itself comes from two parties, especially when they are independent of each other. \cor{ In such cases, the working Hilbert space dimension can be checked using} the Schmidt number of a bipartite state \cite{sch1,sch2}, i.e. the locally irreducible dimension of the \cor{given} state.
+It allows replacing the inefficient PM scenario by the measure-and-measure (MM) protocol, when only measurements are chosen \cor{by} each party, or even \cor{where} one makes just a single measurement with many outcomes.
 Such tests turned out to be extremely precise when quantifying the entanglement space \cite{epjb}.

-Here we propose yet another perspective, namely, to test the dimension of two parties in a joint measurement, i.e. prepare-and-prepare (PP) scenario.
-It is similar to reversing the MM setup, with a few caveats.
-Each party chooses to prepare its state independently in one of the initial states.
-The measurement channel does not depend on the states but its outcome does, resulting in a probability matrix, whose rank corresponds to the bipartite dimension.
-The actual witness is the determinant of the probability matrix \cite{bell-det}, equal to zero for sufficiently large sets of prepared states, with finite statistical error.
-It is critical to assume independence between parties, as otherwise the additional correlation affects the conclusion.
+Here we propose yet another perspective, namely, to test the dimension of two parties in a joint measurement, i.e. prepare-and-prepare (PP) scenario. \cor{ It can be thought of as} reversing the MM setup, with a few caveats. \cor{In the PP scenario, }each party chooses to prepare its state independently in one of the \cor{predefined} initial states. \cor{It is critical to assume independence between parties, as otherwise the additional correlations may affect the conclusion.} The measurement channel does not depend on the states, but its outcome - resulting in a probability matrix, whose rank corresponds to the bipartite dimension \cor{- does}.
+The witness \cor{, in this scenario,} is the \cor{probability matrix determinant}\cite{bell-det}. \cor{ It will be} equal to zero for sufficiently large sets of prepared states, with finite statistical error.

+The test is robust against local imperfections, such as gate errors, \cor{as long as they are} within the two-level space. \cor{It's also free of the issues that PM and MM scenarios have.} In contrast to PM scenario, \cor{in PP scenario} the operations on qubits are performed in parallel \cor{(not sequentially), which reduces the possibility of their mutual influence}.
+Due to joint measurement, \cor{the issue of measurements correlations, present in MM scenarios, vanishes}.

-We have demonstrated the validity of the test in the two-level case on IBM Quantum with the measurement of a single qubit, between the two single-qubit parties.
-Most tests have been positive.
+We have demonstrated the validity of the test on IBM Quantum. \cor{Our experiment included two parties sharing a qubit.
+Aside from the shared qubit, each party had a single qubit at their disposal.
+They prepared one of the predefined single-qubit states, independently.
+After that, the final state of the shared qubit was prepared.
+The test concluded in the shared qubit state measurement. } Most tests were positive, especially \cor{on} the newest IBM Heron devices.
 However, there are several strong failures.
-They cannot be explained by simple technical imperfections, as the test is robust to local noise and the quantum operation differs only by a phase, and is not synchronized with other qubits.
+They cannot be explained by simple technical imperfections, as the test is robust to local noise and the quantum operations \cor{we use} differ only by a phase, and \cor{are } not synchronized with the other qubits.